-Analyst Ratings for Square | Benzinga
+Analyst Ratings For Square | Benzinga

-Square (NYSE:SQ) has observed the following analyst ratings within the last quarter:
+Within the last quarter, Square (NYSE:SQ) has observed the following analyst ratings:

 |Last 30 Days